Sealabid

 Because Sealabid is a marketplace, the exact legal position can vary depending on whether the seller is a trader, what was agreed, and how payment/delivery is handled.
 The practical platform flow is:

-2. Seller chooses a buyer: seller may pick any envelope (or choose no sale).
+- Seller chooses a buyer: seller may pick any envelope (or choose no sale).
+This starts the deal in progress stage.

 When is it “binding”?